showyourwork/showyourwork/docs/contributorguide.rst

 ^^^^^^^^^^^^^^^^^^
 The remaining steps will be run every time you work on the documentation.

-1. Activate the docs enviroment
+1. Activate the docs environment

 .. code-block:: text